 I bring to you ten reasons why having small children is a bit like being a teenager or student.
-See if you agree!

 Of course, according to Daily Mail readers across the country it’s much more socially appropriate to show off your cleavage than to feed a baby.

-- You get to watch daytime TV.
-Homes Under the Hammer anyone?
+2) You get to watch daytime TV.

-- It takes you forever to leave the house, although when you’re a parent, you’re less likely to spend that time straightening your hair and drinking cheap fizzy wine from Ikea glasses and more likely to spend it changing last minute poo explosions and locating shoes.
+Although when you’re a parent, you’re less likely to spend that time straightening your hair and drinking cheap fizzy wine from Ikea glasses and more likely to spend it changing last minute poo explosions and locating shoes.

-- Given the opportunity, you could sleep all day.
+4) Given the opportunity, you could sleep all day.

-- You can survive all day on biscuits and caffeine alone.
+5) You can survive all day on biscuits and caffeine alone.

 Although being a parent, this is less likely to be £1 shots at 11pm in a sweaty nightclub and more a nice glass of chilled Sauvignon Blanc at 7.01 the instant the kids are in bed.

 You’re less likely to be the culprit and more likely to care about it now, though.
 Although it’s probably still true that you only really tidy up properly before your parents come to visit.

-- You probably get a lot of unsolicited advice from the older generation, particularly in response to bad behaviour in public (although it galls me to realise that, to a teenager, I now am the older generation.
+Particularly in response to bad behaviour in public (although it galls me to realise that, to a teenager, I now am the older generation.
 What the hell happened?
 And do they have to be so loud?
 What’s the headphone slot in a phone even for if you aren’t going to use it?).

-- There is a higher than average chance that you were up at 3am stroking a crying person’s hair.
+9) There is a higher than average chance that you were up at 3am stroking a crying person’s hair.

-- ...And woke up with vomit on your bed.
+10)…And woke up with vomit on your bed.

 Can you think of any more?